 All Alesis electronic drum sets come with a cable snake and cable wrap strips for organizing all those wires coming to and from the drum pads, cymbals, and sound module.
 You don’t have to put together your own system of velcro or tape to keep everything nice and neat.

-Other items you get are the sound module itself (more on that below), a drum key for adjusting tension, the power supply, and various guides and manuals for putting the set together and using it properly.
+Other items you get are the sound unit itself (more on that below), a drum key for adjusting tension, the power supply, and various guides and manuals for putting the set together and using it properly.

 What Is Included in the Sound Module?

-Let me tell you up front that this is basically the same module that you get in both the Alesis Command and Alesis Forge kits.
+Let me tell you up front that this is basically the same drum module that you get in both the Alesis Command and Alesis Forge kits.
 Yes, it says “Crimson” on the front, but it says “Command” and “Forge” on the others.
 It’s just a cosmetic label.
 Not that this is a bad thing.
 It’s just something to be aware of when comparing kits.

-The sound module has 50 preset drum kits plus space for 20 more that you can setup on your own.
+This module has 50 preset drum kits plus space for 20 more that you can setup on your own.
 Personally, if I can’t find a kit I like amongst the preset 50, I probably am being too picky.
 That said, there may be the rare instance when I need a certain combination of sounds that I have to put together myself.
 I doubt there would ever be 20 such cases though.

 You get 60 preset tracks that you can play along with to practice.
 There is also a metronome built in, which is fairly standard.